 - The witch trials were actually orchestrated by the witches themselves, or at least a rogue faction of the witches, for some nefarious purpose.

-Some overlap with Lovecraft Country may occur; in fact, Lovecraft himself set some stories in Salem and in Arkham, a fictional town that's suspiciously like it.
+A sub-trope of Hollywood New England.
+Some overlap with Lovecraft Country may occur; in fact, Lovecraft himself set some stories in Salem and in Arkham, a fictional town that's suspiciously like it (see below under Literature).
+Will often involve a New England Puritan, as these were the ones running the actual witch trials.
 Roswell That Ends Well is very similar, only with aliens instead of witches.

 - In B.P.R.D.
 Dark Waters, three women were drowned in a lake by the intolerant priest in the Salem knock-off of Shiloh, Massachusetts.
 Centuries later, a similarly fundamentalist preacher goes running around causing trouble, and ends up dragged into the lake by their ghosts after their bodies are given a proper burial.

 - The titular town of the Coffin Hill series published by Vertigo Comics was settled by Emma Coffin, a witch who had fled the Salem Trials leaving nineteen innocents to die in her stead.

 - Salem is home to the Tower of Fate, sanctum of Doctor Fate, one of the most powerful magic users in DC canon.

 - A strange storyarc in Marvel Team-Up involved Spider-Man, the Scarlet Witch, The Vision, Moondragon, and Doctor Doom time-traveling to Salem to fight a warlock who was involved in the Salem Witch Trials.
 Unfortunately, the heroes defeated the Warlock but could not stop innocent people from being hanged.